clach04/puren_tonbo/README.md

 None right now!

   * Currently limited to local file system and stdin/out for files.
-  * Supports reading and writing from/to encrypted chi files that are compatible with Tombo Blowfish (note not recommended for new storage)
+  * Supports reading and writing from/to encrypted chi files that are compatible with:
+      * Tombo Blowfish `*.chi` (note not recommended for new storage)
+      * VimCrypt (1-3)
-  * Supports reading and writing from/to encrypted zip files that are compatible with AES-256 encrypted zip files created with 7z and WinZIP (does NOT support encrypted 7z files)
+      * AE-1/AE-2 AES-256 encrypted zip files created with WinZIP and WinRAR (does NOT support encrypted 7z files)
+          * under Python 3 can also read (but not write) the original ZipCrypto zip format
   * Plain text files notes (potentially with no formatting or in Markdown, reStructuredText, etc.)
   * Nested directories of notes